-As a first step in our analysis, we analyzed our data using a generalized linear model with a genotype term (see [methods]) on logarithm-transformed counts.
+As a first step in our analysis, we analyzed our data using a general linear model with a genotype term (see [methods]) on logarithm-transformed counts.
 Genes that are significantly altered between wild-type and a given mutant have a genotype coefficient that is statistically significantly different from 0.
 We refer to these coefficients through the greek letter β.
 These coefficients are not identical to the average log-fold change per gene, although they are loosely related to this quantity.
 In general, larger β magnitudes correspond to larger perturbations.
 These coefficients can be used to study the RNA-seq data in question.

-Clustering is a well-known technique in bioinformatics that is used to identify relationships between data Yeung, Medvedovic, and Bumgarner (2003).
-We wanted to make sure that clustering by differential expression yielded genetically relevant information. hif-1 exhibits no obvious phenotypes under normoxic conditions, in contrast to egl-9, which exhibits an egg-laying defect in the same environment, referred to as an egl phenotype. egl-9; hif-1 mutants exhibit suppression of this phenotype.
-Given this information, hif-1 should cluster with the egl-9; hif-1 double mutant, whereas egl-9 should cluster away from the hif-1 mutant.
-Indeed, when blind, unsupervised clustering was performed on the data, three clusters emerged. hif-1 and egl-9;hif-1 clustered together, indicating suppression of the egl-9 phenotype; whereas egl-9, egl-9;vhl-1, vhl-1 and rhy-1 all clustered separately.
+Clustering is a well-known technique in bioinformatics that is used to identify relationships between high dimensional data points Yeung, Medvedovic, and Bumgarner (2003).
+We wanted to make sure that clustering by differential expression yielded genetically relevant information. hif-1 exhibits no obvious phenotypes under normoxic conditions, in contrast to egl-9, which exhibits an egg-laying (egl) phenotype in the same environment. egl-9; hif-1 mutants suppress the egl phenotype.
+If transcriptomic phenotypes behave similarly to their macroscopic counterparts, hif-1 should cluster with the egl-9; hif-1 double mutant, whereas egl-9 should cluster away from the hif-1 mutant.
+Indeed, when unsupervised clustering was performed on the data, three clusters emerged. hif-1 and egl-9;hif-1 clustered together; whereas egl-9, egl-9;vhl-1, vhl-1 and rhy-1 all clustered separately.
 Finally, our negative control fog-2 was in its own cluster (see Fig. [fig:dendrogram]).
-Thus, we conclude that expression data contains enough signal to cluster genes in a meaningful manner.
+We conclude that expression data contains enough signal to cluster genes in a meaningful manner in complex metazoans.

 Blind unsupervised clustering of various C. elegans mutants.
 Genes cluster in a manner that is biologically intuitive.
 Genes that inhibit hif-1 (i.e, egl-9, vhl-1, and rhy-1) cluster far from hif-1. hif-1 clusters with the suppressed egl-9; hif-1 double mutant.
 A control gene, fog-2, clusters farthest away.